 NEXT UP ON this.

 Australians tend to love the heat.
-Whether it’s lying on the beach, by a pool, or standing for hours on end in a cricket field, we Aussies love to bask under the warm glow of the sun.
+Whether it’s lying on the beach or by a pool, we Aussies love to bask under the warm glow of the sun.
 Unfortunately, for those of us who frequently like to catch some rays, we also know this favoured pastime can come at the ultimate cost to our health – sun tanning = skin cancer.

 Gone are the days of casually basting ourselves in canola or vegetable oil (yes, some of us were literally cooking ourselves back in the free-wheeling 70s and 80s).
 Here to stay are the 50+ different types of sunscreens and colourful sun-smart zincs to ward off those powerful ultraviolet (UV) rays.
 But for all the information and statistics now highlighting the undeniable links between sun exposure and skin cancer, one thing remains relatively unchanged: our love of tanning.